NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 ## DeepSmith
+### Training DeepSmith for JS Test Program Generation

-* First, it should switch another conda environment using the below commands:
+* Switch to another conda environment by running the below commands in bash of our docker container.

 ```bash
 conda deactivate
 conda activate pytorch
 ```

 * Next, training the model using the following commands: